 Blue Ridge Scenic Railway

-Blue Ridge is my favorite mountain town in Georgia, and the Blue Ridge Scenic Railway is can’t-miss attraction for those visiting.
+Blue Ridge is my favorite mountain town in Georgia, and the Blue Ridge Scenic Railway is a can’t-miss attraction for those visiting.
 We’ve whizzed through the mountains on this nostalgic vintage train in Spring and Fall…but Winter brings an entirely different experience.

 Whether you (like us) celebrate the arrival of St. Nick – or you are simply looking for some cold-weather excitement – you need to hop aboard one of their three winter rides, repeatedly named among the best in the country.

-Finally, the Winter Ride offers you the chance to skip Santa, but still bundle up and sip on a cup of hot chocolate as the train calmly rolls along the Toccoa River and through the scenic Appalachian foothills.
+Finally, the 4-hour Winter Ride offers you the chance to skip Santa, but still bundle up and sip on a cup of hot chocolate as the train calmly rolls along the Toccoa River and through the scenic Appalachian foothills.

 Atlanta Botanical Garden Holiday Ride-on Train

-Stone Mountain Park Sing-along Train
+Stone Mountain Park Sing-Along Train

 Discount Tickets: Save up to 42% off single day tickets to Stone Mountain Christmas.